Superformula/cloud-backend-test/documentation/2_HowToDeploy.md

 ### Troubleshooting

-  1.verify cloudformation stack with right resources like lambda, api gaeway deployed in AWS
+  1. verify cloudformation stack with right resources like lambda, api gaeway deployed in AWS
-  2. Clod watch logs are helpful to debug any issues
+  2. Cloud watch logs are helpful to debug any issues

 ### Useful commands